JoaoLages/diffusers-interpret/README.md

 The generated image now has a <span style="color:red"> **red bounding box** </span> to indicate the region of the image that is being explained.

-The token attributions are now computed only for the area specified in the image.
+The attributions are now computed only for the area specified in the image.

 ```python
 >>> output.normalized_token_attributions # (token, attribution_percentage)